|

 Regardless, these were cases in which the church and large numbers of Christians

 used dogma and obscurantism to suppress scientifically gained truth.
+Prince Charles spoke out in his

 Reith Lecture against the hazards of genetically engineered foods, an issue